Long Story Short: Omitted Variable Bias in Causal Machine Learning: Omitted Firm Characteristics in Evaluating the Effects of 401(k) Plan.

+\begin{definition}[Robustness Values] The robustness $\text{RV}_{\theta, a}$ stands for the minimum upper bound $RV$ on both sensitivity parameters, $R^2_{y-g_s \sim g-g_s} \leq \text{RV}$ and \mbox{$1-R^2_{\alpha\sim \alpha_s}\leq \text{RV}$}, such that the confidence bound $[l,u]$ of Theorem~\ref{theoren:DML} includes $\theta$, at the significance level~$a$. \end{definition} Whereas standard errors, t-values or p-values communicate how robust the short estimate is to \emph{sampling errors}, the idea of robustness values is to quickly communicate how robust the short estimate is to \emph{systematic errors} due to residual confounding.
+For example, $\text{RV}_{\theta = 0,a=.05}$ measures the minimal strength on both confounding factors such that the estimated confidence bound for the ATE would include zero, at the 5\% significance level.

-\paragraph{\textbf{Minimal Sensitivity Reporting.}} Table~\ref{tab:minimal} adapts the suggestion of \cite{CH2020, cinelli2020omitted} for a minimal sensitivity analysis reporting.
-Beyond the original results, it shows the \emph{robustness value} (RV) of the short estimate, both for the PLM and the fully nonparametric model.
-The RV measures the minimal equal strength of both sensitivity parameters such that the (confidence) bound for the ATE would include zero.\footnote{More precisely, RV stands for the minimum bound on both sensitivity parameters, $\eta^2_{Y\sim F\mid D, X} \leq \text{RV}$ and \mbox{$1-R^2_{\alpha\sim \alpha_s}\leq \text{RV}$}, such that the interval $[\widehat{\theta}_{-}, \widehat{\theta}_{+}]$ of Theorem~\ref{theoren:DML} includes zero ($\rho$ is left unconstrained). $\text{RV}_{a}$ stands for the minimum bound such that the interval $[l,u]$ of Theorem~\ref{theoren:DML} includes zero, at the significance level~$a$.
-We~can also compute RVs for thresholds other than zero, as well as \emph{extreme robustness values}, by also leaving the sensitivity parameter $\eta_{Y\sim F\mid D, X}$ unconstrained.
-See \cite{CH2020, cinelli2020omitted} for further discussion.} Starting with the PLM, the RV of 7.4\% means that unobserved confounders that explain less than 7.4\% of the residual variation, \emph{both} of the treatment, and of the outcome, are not sufficiently strong to explain away the observed effect.
-If we further account for sampling uncertainty (at the 5\% significance level), we obtain an $\text{RV}_{a = 0.05}$ of 5.6\%, meaning that if latent firm characteristics explain less than 5.6\% of the residual variation, \emph{both} of 401(k) eligibility and net financial assets, this would not be sufficient to bring down the lower limit of the confidence bound for the ATE to zero.
-Moving to the fully nonparametric model, we obtain similar, but somewhat lower values of $\text{RV} = 6.5\%$ and $\text{RV}_{a = 0.05} = 4.9\%$.
-The RV thus provides a quick and meaningful reference point that summarizes the robustness of the short estimate against unobserved confounding---any postulated confounding that does not meet this minimal criterion of strength cannot overturn the results of the original study.
+Table~\ref{tab:minimal} illustrates our proposal for a minimal sensitivity reporting of causal effect estimates.
+Beyond the usual estimates under the assumption of conditional ignorability, it reports the robustness values of the short estimate.
+Starting with the PLM, the $\text{RV}_{\theta = 0, a = 0.05}= 5.4\%$ means that unobserved confounders that explain less than 5.4\% of the residual variation, \emph{both} of the treatment, and of the outcome, are not sufficiently strong to bring the lower limit of the confidence bound to zero, at the 5\% significance level.
+Moving to the nonparametric model, we obtain a similar, but somewhat lower value of $\text{RV}_{\theta = 0, a = 0.05} = 4.5\%$.
+The RV thus provides a quick and meaningful reference point that summarizes the robustness of the short estimate against unobserved confounding---any postulated confounding scenario that does not meet this minimal criterion of strength cannot overturn the results of the original study.